Nikolay-SPB/JS/README.md

 # JS

-All kind of helper scripts
+All kind of helpful scripts